-Public Law 86-272 specifically applies, by its terms, to "interstate commerce" and does not directly apply to foreign commerce.
-The states are free, however, to apply the same standards set forth in the Public Law and in this Statement to business activities in foreign commerce to ensure that foreign and interstate commerce are treated on the same basis.
+Public Law and context of foreign commerce.
+If a Supporting State applies P.L.
+86-272 in this Statement to business the context of foreign commerce, it will do so consistently whether it is determining if activities in foreign commerce to ensure that foreign and interstate commerce are treated on the same basis.
 Such an application also avoids the necessity of expensive and difficult efforts in the identification and application of the varied jurisdictional laws and rules existing in foreign countries.